 Protect Communities -

 Water utility managers must carefully balance customer demand, funds, and assets available to ensure everyone has access to clean, reliable, and affordable water service.
 They must also be vigilant for potential hazards and respond quickly to emergencies such as water main breaks or contamination events.
-There is no substitute for a reliable and durable water source in urgent times like fires, earthquakes, hurricanes, or other catastrophic events.
+There is no substitute for a reliable and durable water source in emergencies such as fires, earthquakes, hurricanes, or other catastrophic events.

 In addition to providing essential services to the public, water workers also manage limited resources while protecting the environment.
 Water utilities must carefully monitor the water supply and the needs of local ecosystems to ensure the environment remains protected and stabilized.
-Proper treatment of wastewater and disposal of treatment byproducts are critical to prevent pollution and provide for the safety of our waterways for future generations.
+Proper treatment of wastewater and disposal of treatment byproducts are critical to preventing pollution and ensuring the safety of our waterways for future generations.

 Provide Waterworks Products -